-Luckily, in most case the simple answer is YES!
+Luckily, in most cases, the simple answer is YES!

-Fortunately, if you’re experiencing a risk-free nine months, there is no reason why you shouldn’t continue to partake in sex during pregnancy right up until the birth (I’m sure you’ve all heard the old wives tale of sex being a method of inducing labor!), although the logistics may need a bit of tweaking for obvious reasons during the third trimester!
+Fortunately, if you’re experiencing a risk-free nine months, there is no reason why you shouldn’t continue to have sex during pregnancy right up until the birth, although the logistics may need a bit of tweaking for obvious reasons during the third trimester!

-With such a sudden and dramatic change in hormones, many women find that their sex drive dramatically increases during the first and second trimesters, much to their partner’s delight.
-However, some women find that they are simply not in the mood for sex during pregnancy, and this is also completely normal.
-With nausea, tiredness and an ever growing baby bump, it can often be difficult to feel sexy.
+On the other hand, some women find that they are simply not in the mood for sex during pregnancy, and this is also completely normal.
+With nausea, tiredness, and an ever-growing baby bump, it can often be difficult to feel sexy.

 Make sure to discuss any feelings of this nature with your partner – pregnancy can be a complicated time for Dad too as he can’t always tell how you’re feeling or what you’re going through.

 The idea of sex during pregnancy hurting the baby is often what causes hesitation but as long as you have a healthy pregnancy there is usually nothing to worry about.